 Foundry Brewhouse (77 Stour Street, Canterbury, CT1 2NR)

-Canterbury Brewers have set up home in part of what was once the Drury & Bigglestone Foundry, who once shipped metalwork for railways, lampposts and torpedo's around the country from this site.
+Canterbury Brewers have set up home in part of what was once the Drury & Bigglestone Foundry, who shipped metalwork for railways, lampposts and torpedo's around the country from this site.

 The brewery has been based here since 2011, winning awards and drawing in the crowds.